openpreserve/jpylyzer/_posts/2019-11-20-Release-of-jpylyzer-2-0-0.md

 - In order to better assess the quality of pull requests, code is now automatically checked for compliance against [*PEP 8*](https://www.python.org/dev/peps/pep-0008/) and [*PEP 257*](https://www.python.org/dev/peps/pep-0257/).
 Code is also analysed with [*Pylint*](https://www.pylint.org/).
 In addition to this, the existing code base has been been cleaned up in places to improve the compliance to these standards.

 - A basic framework was set up for running unit tests.
 This makes it possible to create automated tests using files from the [*jpylyzer-test-files*](https://github.com/openpreserve/jpylyzer-test-files) corpus (the addition of any actual tests will follow in the near future).

+## Note on Python 2 support

+From its inception, *jpylyzer* has been compatible with both Python 2 and Python 3.
+This is still the case with the current release, but as [maintenance of Python 2 will stop in january 2020](https://pythonclock.org/), we strongly recommend to run (and install) *jpylylyzer* under Python 3.
+In future versions of *jpylyzer* we will most likely remove support for Python 2 altogether.

 ## Feedback